benjamin-hodgkins/COS-427-Final-Project/README.md

 Materials and Methods: 40,000 abstracts (10,000 of each class) were used for training/validation/testing, in a 70-15-15 split.
-Naive Bayes, SVM and Logistic Regression classifiers were used with a BoW representation. main.py contains the pre-processing/classifiers, while import_data.py was run to collect the data from PubMed.
+Naive Bayes, SVM and Logistic Regression classifiers were used with a BoW representation. main.py contains the pre-processing/classifiers, while import_data.py was run to collect the data from PubMed which is stored in abstracts.txt

 Results: To measure success of the classifiers, accuracy, precision, recall and F1 score were all noted.
 All three classifiers had over 0.96 for each category, indicating the classifiers worked very well.